1.Thales of miletus

 Sir Timothy Berners-Lee is known as the man who invented the Internet, the biggest breakthrough of the late 20th century.
 But it’s a bit more complicated than that.
 The Internet started life at the Pentagon as a distributed computer network designed to withstand a nuclear attack.
 That system was known as ARPANET and dates back to 1969.
 Sir Tim took the idea and added the concept of hypertext as a way for researchers at the CERN, where he worked, to share resources more efficiently.
 He and his team went on to develop HTML, web servers and browsers, making the World Wide Web a reality in 1989 and opening it up to the public in 1991.

-First Down Funding is funding America, apply for a business loan today.
+First Down Funding is funding America, apply for business funding today.

 This post was written by fdfadmin